 2015: Bucks, Crawford, Dauphin, Erie, Greene, Fayette, Huntingdon, Juniata, Lycoming, Mercer, Mifflin, Perry, Montgomery, Philadelphia, Susquehanna, Tioga, Wayne, Westmoreland.

 2016: Armstrong, Blair, Cambria, Chester, Clarion, Delaware, Forest, Indiana, Lackawanna, Lancaster, Lebanon, Luzerne, Somerset, Snyder, Union, Venango, Wyoming.

 2017: Berks, Bedford, Bradford, Butler, Columbia, Cumberland, Fulton, Lawrence, McKean, Montour, Northumberland, Schuylkill, Sullivan, Warren, and York.

 Collections usually take place during the warm weather months.
 CHEMSWEEP will cover the cost of the first 2,000 pounds per participant.
 Participants with waste pesticides exceeding 2,000 pounds will be responsible for the cost of the excess amount and will be direct-invoiced by the PDA contractor at the contracted price at time of service.
 Any pesticide product that is or has been registered for sale or use in the Commonwealth will be accepted in this program.

 All registration forms will be verified by the PDA prior to collection of the waste pesticides.
 These materials are classified as Universal Waste Pesticides and will be collected, packaged, transported and disposed of in accordance with all applicable rules and regulations.
 The PDA contractor assumes final generator status of your waste pesticides at the time of collection.

-If you have questions regarding the collection of tires, batteries, oil, paint, etc., please see DEP’s Household Hazardous Waste Program.
+If you are a homeowner and have questions regarding the disposal of tires, batteries, homeowner pesticides, oil, paint, etc., please see DEP’s Household Hazardous Waste Program